It’s frustrating to receive collection calls on 12-year-old debt. Are collection calls on 12-year-old debt even legal?

 Your Question: Collection Calls on 12-Year-Old Debt

-Just because a debt is removed from a credit report that does not mean the statute of limitations has passed.
+You mentioned your state’s statute of limitations and this debt’s appearance on a credit report.
+As we mention above, just because a debt does not appear on a credit report does not mean your state’s statute of limitations clock has run out.
 Federal credit report laws and a state statute of limitations laws are separate and independent from each other.

-Your state’s SOL has nothing to do with how long accounts can appear on a credit report.
-If your state’s SOL is 5 years, an account can appear on your credit report for two years after your state's SOL has passed.
-A new company purchasing your account cannot lengthen the time that the account can appear on your credit report.
-Be careful, though, because many debt purchasers try to change the date of last activity on old accounts so they appear on your credit report for a longer time.
+A new company purchasing your account cannot lengthen the time the account appears on your credit report.
+Be careful, though, because unscrupulous collection agents change the date of last activity on old accounts so they appear on your credit report for longer than 7 years.

 |More About Collection Agents|